-lan Davis brings significant financial and strategic experience to the board.
+lan Davis brings global financial and strategic experience to the board.
 He has worked with and advised global organizations and companies in a wide variety of sectors including oil and gas and the public sector.
-This enables him to draw on knowledge of diverse issues and outcomes to assist the board and, in particular, the remuneration and nomination committees.
+He is able to draw on knowledge of diverse issues and outcomes to assist the board and its committees.

-He led the board's oversight of the response in the Gulf and chaired the Gulf of Mexico committee from its formation until it was stood down in 2016.
-His previous role in the Cabinet Office gives him a unique perspective on government affairs which is an asset to both the board and the geopolitical committee.
+lan led the board's oversight of the response in the Gulf and chaired the Gulf of Mexico committee from its formation in 2010 until it was stood down in 2016.
+He was previously a non-executive director in the Cabinet Office, giving him an important perspective on government affairs which is an asset to both the board and the geopolitical committee.